ISISComputingGroup/ibex_user_manual/doc/how_to/Manage-the-DAE.rst

 Time Channels
 ~~~~~~~~~~~~~

 The time channels sub-tab allows the setting of the spectra captured in different time regimes.
 By setting different step sizes and modes, you can optimise the sizes of the time bins in the final spectra.
 The setting for the time channels can be set either using the table or by setting a file; usually used when more than 6 regimes are required.
-The files are stored in the ``configurations/tcb`` directory in the [[server settings|Installing-IBEX#installation-layout]] on the instrument.
+The files are stored in the ``configurations/tcb`` directory in the :ref:`installation_layout` on the instrument.

+.. _dae_data_acquisition:

 Data Acquisition
 ~~~~~~~~~~~~~~~~